dicekeys/seeded-crypto/doxygen/Introduction.md

 When sealing data, you can also attach a string that must be known to anyone unsealing the message.
 This is separate from the key and is included in plaintext in PackagedSealedMessage returned by the seal operation.
-You can use it, for example, to attach public instructions about how such messages should be treated when unsealing.
+You can use it, for example, to attach instructions about how such messages should be treated when unsealing.
-Those instructions will
+Those instructions are not public, and not encrypted.
+For example:

 ```cpp
 const SymmetricKey sk(...);